iechor/docs/content/engine/swarm/secrets.md

 WordPress, such as `WORDPRESS_DB_PASSWORD`, also have variants which can read their values from a file (`WORDPRESS_DB_PASSWORD_FILE`).
-This strategy ensures that backward compatibility is preserved, while allowing your container to read the information from a Docker-managed secret instead of being passed directly.
+This strategy ensures that backward compatibility is preserved, while allowing your container to read the information from a iEchor-managed secret instead of being passed directly.

 > **Note**
 >
-> Docker secrets do not set environment variables directly.
+> iEchor secrets do not set environment variables directly.
 This was a
 > conscious decision, because environment variables can unintentionally be leaked
 > between containers (for instance, if you use `--link`).